Switzerland Trips Logo

 How to Get There

-There is no road to Jungfraujoch — the only way up is by the Jungfrau Railway (JB), a rack-and-pinion train that ascends through the rock of the Eiger and Mönch.
-The journey to the top involves two or three train changes depending on your starting point.
+There is no road to Jungfraujoch — the only way up is by train.
+The journey involves two or three changes depending on your starting point, but all connections are coordinated and easy to follow.

 Via Grindelwald Terminal (Eiger Express)

 A faster alternative introduced in 2020.
-The Eiger Express gondola runs from Grindelwald Terminal directly to Eigergletscher in about 15 minutes — dramatically cutting travel time compared to the traditional train route via Grindelwald.
+The Eiger Express gondola runs from Grindelwald Terminal directly to Eigergletscher in about 15 minutes, dramatically cutting travel time compared to the traditional train route via Grindelwald.
 From Eigergletscher, the Jungfrau Railway completes the ascent.
-This route can save 45–60 minutes compared to the traditional path, but ticket conditions and inclusions vary — check your specific booking.
+This route can save 45–60 minutes each way, and the gondola itself offers spectacular aerial views of the Grindelwald glacier valley.
+Check your specific booking for conditions and inclusions.

 From Grindelwald or Lauterbrunnen

-Both villages in the Jungfrau region are valid starting points, slightly reducing the journey time compared to starting from Interlaken.
-Many visitors choose to spend a night in Grindelwald or Lauterbrunnen and make the ascent as a morning trip.
+Both villages are valid starting points and reduce the journey time slightly compared to starting from Interlaken.
+Many visitors choose to spend a night in Grindelwald or Lauterbrunnen and make the Jungfraujoch ascent as a morning trip — this also means you are already in the mountains, which gives you earlier access to the first trains up.

 What to See and Do at the Top